Terminal

 • Ekurhuleni Fine Arts Award Exhibition, (Top 15).
 Coen Scholtz Recreation Center, Kempton Park, June 2003.

-• Sasol New Signatures Exhibition, The Pretoria Art Museum, Pretoria July 2003.
+• Sasol New Signatures Exhibition, The Pretoria Art Museum, Pretoria, July 2003.

 • Makeshift: A group Exhibition, Johannesburg Art Gallery, Joubert Park Johannesburg, October 2003.
-[The Exhibition will travel to The Belkin Satellite Gallery in Vancouver Canada in February 2004.]

 • The Red Bull Music Academy Art Exhibition, Red Bull Music Academy, Jameson Street Cape Town, November 2003.